dxv3/valorant-store-checker/README.md

 # valorant-store-checker

-Creates a simple HTML of your Valorant Store, Reset time and current VP amount with this simple Python script!
+Creates a simple HTML page of your Valorant Store, Reset timer and current VP amount with this simple Python script!